UltraTechZ/UltraDDOS-v2/README.md

 This software is available on Windows 7/8/10/11 as an executable, and on other operating systems as a Python file.

 # How to Install
 All you need to do is download the files of the program and keep them in the same folder.
-You can name the folder whatever you like.
+You can name the folder whatever you like. **Please note that file names must never be changed.**

 # How to Use
 Once you start the program and acknowledge the welcome screen, you should see this interface: